-Cause Check method and remedy (1) No voltage is applied to the M-NET transmission line that G(B)-50A is connected to.
-Check if power is supplied to the M-NET transmission line of the G(B)-50A, and correct any problem found.
-(2) M-NET transmission line to which G(B)-50A is connected is short-circuited.
+Cause Check method and remedy (, s applied to the M-NET transmission line A is connected to.
+Check if power is supplied to the M-NET transmission line of the G(B)-50A, and correct any problem found. ((2) M-NET transmission line to which G(B)-50A is connected is short-circuited.